Volkswagen Golf (Mk8) Review 2023 | Top Gear

 What's the verdict?

 There wasn’t a whole bunch wrong with the Mk7 Golf.
-And actually, most of the time in the new one we longed for the clarity of the old car’s infotainment.
-While some of the new system’s functions are proper wow-factor stuff, the no-buttons pratfall dismays us.
+And when the Mk8 arrived, we longed for the clarity of the old car’s infotainment.
+While the touchscreen still rules in the Mk8.5, the new system is undoubtedly an improvement.

-But the rest of the car is, sure enough, finely polished.
-Better steering, better refinement, better safety, more modern lighting.
-All of them steps ahead from a car that already pretty much led the class.
-Get yourself a 148bhp TSi with the multi-link axle and you’re laughing.
+And the rest of the car is, sure enough, finely polished.
+Better steering, better refinement, better safety.
+All of them steps forward for a car that already pretty much led the class.
+Get yourself a 148bhp TSi with the multi-link axle in Style trim and you’re laughing.

 Oh and by the way, for the next few years, VW doesn’t even see Golf sales falling away.
-Early orders suggest ID.3 buyers will come from other places, while yesterday’s Golf buyers stick to today’s Golf.
+ID.3 buyers tend to come from other places, while yesterday’s Golf buyers stick to today’s Golf.
 They won’t go far wrong.

 The Rivals